Privacy Notice version 2; last updated 20/07/2020

 Where data is openly published it will be available to anyone and it will be available for use anywhere.

 Other than as set out above, and except where we have a legal obligation to so do, we will not share your personal data with anyone else, and will adhere to current UK Data Protection Legislation at all times.

 You are entitled to access any of your personal data that we hold.
 You can view the personal data we hold of yours by logging in to your account on the iRecord website.
 Alternatively please contact email@example.com with as much detail as possible on the information you would like us to provide and we will aim to respond within one month.

-You have the right to object to the processing of your personal data where we have relied on public task as the lawful basis for processing.
+You have the right to object to the processing of your personal data where we have relied on legitimate interest as the lawful basis for processing.
 You also have the right to request that we restrict or stop processing, rectify or delete your personal data (with the exception of names from datasets that have already been published openly).
 Where the personal data we hold has not been supplied by yourself, you are entitled to ask how we obtained the personal data.
-You can request that your iRecord user account is cancelled at any time by emailing firstname.lastname@example.org.
+You can request that your iRecord user account is cancelled at any time by emailing firstname.lastname@example.org

 If you have any concerns about how your personal data is being used, we will try to answer any questions you have.
 You have the right to lodge a complaint with the Information Commissioner’s Office.
 You also have the right to an effective judicial remedy against decisions of the Information Commissioner’s Office.

 5. Changes to the Privacy Notice for iRecord